Physical properties of long-rising type II supernovae -- Bayesian analytic modeling and spectrophotometric correlations: The sample of 87A-like SNe

 The available SN spectra have been reduced and corrected for both reddening and redshift, thus placing them in the rest frame and recovering their intrinsic continuum shape.
 These corrections, applied consistently across the sample, allow a direct comparison of line profiles and velocities, providing essential constraints on the ejecta properties.

 For this purpose, the \textit{deredden} and \textit{dopcor} tasks within the Image Reduction and Analysis Facility (IRAF; \citealt{IRAF_86}) are employed.
 After the corrections, the main absorption features typical of SNe~\Alike\ are analyzed, with particular attention to the Balmer lines (H$\alpha$, H$\beta$) and metal lines such as Ba\,{\sc ii}-$\lambda6142$ and Fe\,{\sc ii}-$\lambda5169$.
 The minima of the P-Cygni absorption profiles are measured using Gaussian fits with the IRAF \textit{splot} tool, in order to infer the expansion velocities from their Doppler shifts.
-Pseudo equivalent widths (pEWs) are also derived to characterize line strengths and assess the relative contribution of different ions.
+Simultaneously, these fits provide the pEWs used to characterize line strengths and assess the relative contribution of different ions.
 The results of this analysis are summarized in Tab. \ref{Tab:Spectra_feature} and illustrated in the right panels of Fig. \ref{Fig:Obs_features}.